 The provisions of the aforementioned scheme continued to apply up to 22nd September 1972 and the lease having expired the building reverted to the Edward Edwards Charity.

-During the inter war years the name of Roberts Street was changed to Chancel Street and following the expiry of the lease, the Edward Edwards Charity let the property to the Electoral Reform Society.
+During the inter war years the name of Robert Street was changed to Chancel Street and following the expiry of the lease, the Edward Edwards Charity let the property to the Electoral Reform Society.
 In 2015 the Philharmonia Orchestra administration moved in.

 The Scheme of the 22nd September 1972 defined the objects as being the relief of the aged, impotent and poor inhabitants of the area of the former Metropolitan Borough of Southwark, the relief of distress and sickness among the said inhabitants and the provision and support of facilities for recreation or other leisure time occupations.